ffplayout/ffplayout/docs/preview_stream.md

     ...
 ```

-In this documentation we suspect, that you are using [ffplayout-frontend](https://github.com/ffplayout/ffplayout-frontend) and that you using [SRS](https://github.com/ossrs/srs) at least for the preview stream.
-The most stable solution is previewing over HLS, but it is also possible to use [HTTP-FLV](https://github.com/ossrs/srs/wiki/v4_EN_DeliveryHttpStream) for less latency.
+In this documentation, we assume that you are using [ffplayout-frontend](https://github.com/ffplayout/ffplayout-frontend) and that you are using [SRS](https://github.com/ossrs/srs) at least for the preview stream.
+The most stable solution is previewing over HLS, but it is also possible to use [HTTP-FLV](https://github.com/ossrs/srs/wiki/v4_EN_DeliveryHttpStream) for lower latency.

-To get this working we have to follow some steps.
+To get this working, we need to follow some steps.

-#### First step is to compile and install SRS:
+#### The first step is to compile and install SRS:

 ```BASH
 # install some tool for compiling